-New for 22-23, Apprentify is proud to launch a new 24-hour, 7-day-a-week safeguarding emergency number for problems that arise out-of-hours only.
+New for 22-23, Apprentify is proud to launch a new 8am-8pm, Mon-Fri safeguarding emergency number for problems that arise out-of-hours only.
 The first port of call should still be to complete the online form found on our website, or in an extreme emergency, call the police.
 This number is only to be used if out-of-hours, not 'police' worthy, and assistance is required within 48 hours.